Wazi2025/Wazi2025/README.md

 I must say, I find C# both "better" than Delphi in that there's no need to free instantiated objects since .dotnet's garbage collector takes care of that, and "more difficult" since the syntax is a bit more obscure, for lack of a better word.
 But I really like it.

+Right now, I'm working on a text adventure like the old Infocom classics (Stationfall, Planetfall, The Lurking Horror, Plundered Hearts, the Zork games and many more).
+It uses Classes (and of course, object instantiation.
+C# is OOP, not COP;-) for the rooms and the player.
+Stay tuned.

 <!--
 **Wazi2025/Wazi2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.